NetaScale/SCAL-UX/docs/vm_notes.md

 - `vm_anon_t` would have to carry an "actually mapped" refcnt
 - `vm_amap_entry_t` would have to carry a bool "is this page actually mapped into the address space"
+- on those counts reaching zero, the page may be locked and paged out